MicrosoftDocs/learn/learn-pr/ai-business-school/responsible-ai-governing-practices-government/includes/3-government-governance-models.md

 The Executive Order also directs federal agencies to prioritize AI investments in their R&D missions.
 As Wilczak explains, the goal is to give agencies the freedom to explore how AI can be used to solve their unique challenges.
 In September 2019, as part of the American AI Initiative, the administration released details of nondefense AI R&D investments for each federal agency, showing that these investments address a wide breadth and depth of AI challenges across many federal agencies, programs, and initiatives.

 With innovation happening in every corner of the government, interagency collaboration has the potential to accelerate the spread of responsible AI best practices.
-Coupled with standards like those from the NIST, there is the opportunity to foster consistency and trustworthiness across the government as a whole.
+Coupled with standards like those from the NIST, there's the opportunity to foster consistency and trustworthiness across the government as a whole.

 ## India